doguscanaktemur/jet-game-of-three-challenge/README.md

 - Implement a more sophisticated UI for the frontend.
 - Add more test cases to cover edge scenarios.
 - Enhance error handling and logging.
+- Use an external component that can act as an external STOMP broker.
+There are quite a lot of tools able to do this, but I would suggest RabbitMQ.
+After this change, it will not keep the subscriptions in-memory.

 ---